idchiang/idchiang.github.io/tools_unit.md

 ![Conversion](fig/convert_tool.png)

 To use, simply input the known value to the corresponding cell.
 The calculated value for all the others will be rounded to the fourth decimal.
+This webtool is based on the one developed by <a href="http://halas.rice.edu/conversions" target="blank">Halas Nanophotonics Group</a>.

 <form name="conversion">
 <table cellpadding="2" align="center" style="border-width:1px" bordercolor="#CCCCCC">